zhscn/peering/roadmap.md

 - `AllReplicasRecovered`

-This subset is now replay-checked in Lean under the `lean-core` profile, and the reduced proof MVP is in place for that surface.
+This subset is now replay-checked in Lean under the `lean-core` profile, and the scoped reduced proof is in place for that surface.

 `AdvanceMap` is now part of the replay-checked Lean reducer and the current supported preservation surface because interval changes and `min_size` logic